Falklands Islands (Malvinas): Forensic identification of fallen Argentine soldiers begins

 The International Committee of the Red Cross (ICRC) has begun a second phase of forensic work to identify Argentine soldiers buried on the Falklands Islands (Malvinas).

-This project, Humanitarian Project Plan 2 (HPP2) will involve the exhumation of human remains belonging to a number of individuals located within one grave known as C1.10 at Argentine military cemetery in Darwin.
+The Second Humanitarian Project Plan (HPP 2) will involve the exhumation of human remains belonging to a number of individuals located within one grave known as C.1.10 at Argentine military cemetery close Darwin.
 The team will also assess an area called Teal Inlet/Caleta Trullo to investigate whether there is a grave that contains remains of Argentine soldiers.

-This new phase follows the implementation of HPP1 in 2017, which led to the exhumation of the remains of 122 Argentine soldiers at the Argentine military cemetery in Darwin.
+This new phase follows the implementation of the First Humanitarian Project Plan (HPP 1), which led to the exhumation of the remains of 122 Argentine soldiers at Darwin cemetery.
 Following DNA sample testing with the families, 115 soldiers have since been identified.
-The HPP was the first such project with a specific joint mandate from two States that had been on opposite sides in an armed conflict.

-“The main aim of this work is to allow the families to grieve with dignity,” states the head of the project for the ICRC, Laurent Corbaz.
+The HPP 1 was the first such project with a specific joint mandate from two States that had been on opposite sides in an armed conflict.
+“The main aim of this work is to allow the families to grieve with dignity,” said the ICRC project manager of HPP 2, Laurent Corbaz.
 “They have had to endure so many years of uncertainty, so we will do whatever we can to provide them with answers.
-Families of those who have died in armed conflict are entitled to have their loved ones identified – this is a requirement under international humanitarian law,” he explains.
+Families of those who have died in armed conflicts are entitled to have their loved ones identified – this is a requirement under international humanitarian law,” he explained.

-A team of six, including five forensic specialists, will exhume, analyze, sample and document the remains known to be buried in C1.10.
-This grave had not been examined as part of HPP1 as that project focused solely on unmarked graves, and since 2004 C1.10 has been marked with the names of four fallen Argentine Soldiers.
-However, following HPP1, it was confirmed that the remains of three of those four named soldiers rested elsewhere in the cemetery.
-This confirmed, there is a need to clarify the identities of the human remains buried in C1.10.
+A team of six, including five forensic specialists, will exhume, analyze, sample and document the remains known to be buried in C.1.10.
+This grave had not been examined as part of HPP 1 as that project focused solely on unmarked graves, and since 2004 C.1.10 has been marked with the names of four fallen Argentine Soldiers.
+However, following HPP 1, it was confirmed that the remains of three of those four named soldiers rested elsewhere in the cemetery.
+This confirmed the need to clarify the identities of the human remains buried in C.1.10.

 The dignity of the dead will be ensured throughout the forensic process.
 The human remains will be exhumed and carefully sampled in a temporary laboratory built on-site and managed by the ICRC for the purposes of the operation.
 Awaiting results of the analysis, they will then be temporarily buried in Darwin cemetery.

-Based on the United Nations Secretariat Editorial Directive ST/CS/SER.N42 of 3 August 1999, the nomenclature of this document is the following: ”Falkland Islands (Malvinas)”
+Based on the United Nations Secretariat Editorial Directive ST/CS/SER.A/42 of 3 August 1999, the nomenclature of this document is the following: ”Falkland Islands (Malvinas)”.

+A report by the Falklands Television (FITV) shows the Teal/inlet area, where during the war a field hospital functioned caring for soldiers from both sides that could hold a yet undiscovered grave of Argentine soldiers.

 Top CommentsDisclaimer & comment rules